binaryfunt/electron-seamless-titlebar-tutorial/README.md

 }
 ```

-At this point, you can remove the background colour from `#titlebar` and admire your handywork.
+At this point, you can remove the background colour from `#titlebar` and admire your handiwork.

 ![Final]